Alcaro/Arlib/arlib/sandbox/README.txt

     exploitability: trivial
     maximum impact: per the inode section above, most likely none
     severity: low, due to the trivial maximum impact
+    notes: not fixed, security model was changed; however, it did break its stated security model, so still vulnerability
 - Spectre type 2 (indirect jumps)
-    exploitability: fully possible for a determined attacker maximum impact: revealing the full contents of the broker's address space of the broker, including the full environment (containing, for example, the user ID and username), and (under some parents) other private data (possibly including freed data, if the memory wasn't reused)
+    exploitability: fully possible for a determined attacker maximum impact: if I understand this one correctly, it can reveal the full contents of the broker's address space, including the full environment (containing, for example, the user ID and username), and (under some parents) other private data (possibly including freed data)
-    severity: medium, due to leaking the username; it can't leak data the parent isn't already processing, which is unlikely to be of much interest
+    severity: medium, due to leaking the username (the parent isn't likely to process any TOO sensitive data)
-- Spectre type 1 (array indexing behind mispredicted branches)
-    exploitability: unknown if any vulnerable sequences exist, but likely same as Spectre type 2 maximum impact: same as Spectre type 2
-    severity: medium, same as Spectre type 2
+    notes: not fixed yet, requires compiler/firmware/etc patches
+- Other Spectre and Meltdown variants not gonna list them separately, they're too many and they affect exactly everything
+    exploitability: likely fully possible for a determined attacker maximum impact: see documentation for each Spectre variant
+    severity: likely no more than medium, but depends on what exactly shows up
+    notes: not fixed yet - in fact, it'd surprise me if all variants are discovered yet

 Missing kernel features